History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 The objects of action are changing.
 Their mechanisation means that people must ‘adapt’ in their use of everyday devices to an incomparably higher degree than ever before.
 The act of driving a car or repairing a radio requires an infinitely greater subordination to the nature of those objects than the work of a craftsman for example.
 Even during the entire era of 19th-century industrial capitalism, the functions of the individual – at least in his free time – were not remotely as dependent on technology as they are today.
 The game, itself, becomes governed by the technical structure of things.

-Taken together, these two forms of rationalisation – the flattening of objects in the world, and the technical mastery of the human body – a new set of effects are developed out of capitalism.
-Forgetting arguments so common today, that the predominance of immaterial labour is the effect of an economic crisis in the 1970s, we discover in Kracauer a legion of examples of jobs that demand solely that employees too are flattened into attractive surfaces, and in particular surfaces that glisten with youth.
+Taken together, these two forms of rationalisation – the flattening of objects in the world, and the technical mastery of the human body – a new set of effects are developed.
+Contrary to arguments so common today, that the predominance of immaterial labour is the effect of an economic crisis in the 1970s, we discover in Kracauer a legion of examples of jobs that demand that employees are brutally flattened into attractive surfaces, and in particular surfaces that glisten with youth.
 We might return here to our cinematic vision of the Labour Court, in which the girls appear broken by their lack of make-up and the men’s faces exhibit pimples in close up.
 Humans were made cinematic, as though flattened onto a silver screen from which they had no means of escaping.
 The person became Glanz.

 6. Used Up